electric-eloquence/gulp/docs/why-gulp-3.md

 );
 ```

-To make this work, `extensions.js`, `extension-foo.js`, and `extension-bar.js`
+To make this work, `extensions.js` must be user-editable and kept out of version
-must be user-editable and kept out of version control for the project core.
-In
+control for the project core.
+In this way, updates to core will not overwrite
-this way, updates to core will not overwrite user customizations.
+user customizations.

 Additionally, adding or removing extensions is as simple as adding or removing
 their string names from the array submitted as the 2nd argument to `gulp.task()`